MediaComem/comem-archidep/ex/fibscale-deployment.md

-You will use [Locust][locust], an open-source [load testing][load-testing] tool written in Python, and use it to measure the performance of the FibScale application. **Load testing** is the process of putting demand on a system and measuring its response time.
+You will use [Locust][locust], an open-source [load testing][load-testing] tool written in Python, and use it to measure the performance of the FibScale application. **Load testing** is the process of putting demand on a system and measuring its response time and error rate.
 In this case, we will simulate multiple users trying to use FibScale concurrently, add see how much time it takes for each user to get a response.

+:warning: Do not stray too far from the instructions below when load testing when it comes to the number of users.
+You are going to simulate many users sending requests to your application concurrently.
+If you simulate too many users, you may bring down your server, or your test may easily be misconstrued as a [DoS attack][dos] by the Azure cloud.
+Your server may end up being blacklisted.

 ### :exclamation: Deploy a Locust instance